alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v1/Slides.md

 ---

-Can you believe this is a real Blazor component that updates in real-time?
+A real Blazor component that updates in real-time:
 ```cs
 @inherits LiveComponentBase<ActiveTranscriptions.Model>
 @using System.Threading